betaveros/puzzlehunt.net/checker.md

 ---
 A simple client-side answer checker for puzzlehunts.
 Of course, requires JavaScript.
 As is typical, considers every answer as a string of letters A–Z by changing lowercase letters to uppercase and stripping any other characters.
 Built on Richard Moore's [scrypt-js](https://github.com/ricmoo/scrypt-js), an implementation of Colin Percival's [scrypt](https://www.tarsnap.com/scrypt.html).

+<ins><strong>Update</strong> (2022-01-11): Titles are now base64-encoded in URLs, so they should survive URL percent-encoding fiddling, e.g. from URL shorteners.
+(Old links that worked should keep working.)</ins>

 <p id="loading">Loading...</p>

 <form id="check">